IvanUkhov/blog/_posts/2019-07-08-conversion.md

 math: true
 ---

-It can be not only extremely useful but also deeply satisfying to dust off one’s math skills from time to time.
+It can be not only extremely useful but also deeply satisfying to occasionally dust off one’s own math skills.
 In this article, we approach the classical problem of conversion rate optimization—which is frequently faced by companies operating online—and derive the expected utility of switching from variant A to variant B under some modeling assumptions.
 This information can subsequently be